wjma90/google-drive-upload/README.md

 -   <strong>-s | --shell-rc <shell_file></strong>

     Specify custom rc file, where PATH is appended, by default script detects .zshrc, .bashrc. and .profile.

     ---

+-   <strong>-z | --config <config file path></strong>

+    Specify custom config file path, where credentials will be stored or loaded from.

+    ---